RussBaz/WebFrame/src/WebFrame/NUGET_README.md

 Installation:

-1. Get templates: `dotnet new --install RussBaz.WebFrame.Templates::*`
+1. Get the templates: `dotnet new --install "RussBaz.WebFrame.Templates::*"`
-2. Create new project: `dotnet new webframe`
+2. Create a new project (e.g. minimal): `dotnet new webframe`
+3. Start the server: `dotnet run`

 ```F#
 open WebFrame